Supplier Code of Ethics

 Windstream values and protects confidential information, including information about our customers, employees, operations, finances and business plans, and information created by our customers, in accordance with applicable law.
-Windstream may execute a non-disclosure agreement with a Supplier before providing access to confidential information.
+Windstream will execute a non-disclosure agreement with a Supplier before providing access to confidential information.
 Suppliers are required to protect Windstream’s confidential information in accordance with that agreement; any disclosure of Windstream’s confidential information is prohibited.
 This includes inadvertent disclosures, which means that Suppliers must not have discussions involving Windstream’s confidential information in public areas where discussions could be easily intercepted or overheard.
-Suppliers may use Windstream’s confidential information solely for the purposes for which it is provided under the agreement, and must not make independent use of Windstream’s data.
+Suppliers will use Windstream’s confidential information solely for the purposes for which it is provided under the agreement, and must not make independent use of Windstream’s data.

 TO REPORT CONCERNS AND POTENTIAL OR ACTUAL VIOLATIONS